Whatever you want from your Vietnam, Cambodia, Laos, Myanmar & Thailand tour, our travel advisors are ready to help you with 1:1 advice.

 Find your best Cambodia tours now at IDC Travel .

-The cost of a tour in Cambodia depends on the duration of your trip, the class of hotels, inclusions.
+The cost of a tour in Cambodia depends on the duration of your trip, the class of hotels, and inclusions.
 The normal cost for a basic visit to Cambodia is between $100 and $150 per person per day.
 You can visit the tour details and drill down to the price, you will see the detailed costs for each option.

 There are many lovely and beautiful places to visit while traveling in Cambodia.
-Angkor Wat, Angkor Thom, Taproom Temple, Tonle Sap Lake and the Floating Market… are must-sees to learn more about Cambodian culture and history.
-Pup-street, night market, bar, pub are to be discovered to discover the Cambodian nightlife.
+Angkor Wat, Angkor Thom, Taproom Temple, Tonle Sap Lake, and the Floating Market… are must-sees to learn more about Cambodian culture and history.
+Pup-street, night market, bar, and pub are to be discovered to discover the Cambodian nightlife.

 Best tours in Cambodia:

-There’s a lot to mention, so contact our travel consultant now to plan your trip to Cambodia .
+There’s a lot to mention, so contact our travel consultant now to plan your trip to Cambodia.